Ultikynnys/UltiBake/AddonParm.md

 ## Parameters

-> **Understanding the addon parameters** There are various controls in the addon parameters, which need explaining.
+> There are various controls in the addon parameters, which need explaining.

 ![alt text](image-8.png)